bauenlabs/yodle/README.md

  - `serverless webpack serve`: Starts a local server on por 8000 that acts like API Gateway.

 ## Coding Standards
 Coding standards will be rigorously enforced on this project.
 To lint this codebase, run `yarn lint`.
+There is a pre-commit hook that will run this for you before a commit is formed.
+This will prevent mal-formed code from being pushed.

+## Testing
+100% test coverage should be mantained at all times on this project.
+To run tests and code coverage inspectors, run `yarn test`.
+There is a pre-commit hook that will run tests for you before a push is performed.
+This will prevent code that breaks function tests from being pushed.